nhjschulz/pyTRLCConverter/examples/simple_req_translation/README.md

 # pyTRLCConverter <!-- omit in toc -->

-## Simple Requirement Example With Project Specific Conversion
+## Simple Requirement with Translation Example

-The example just shows how the requirements in a **single file** are converted to Markdown format **with a project specific conversion**, but **without a translation file** to translate the requirement type attribute name. pyTRLCConverter will generate without project specific conversion functions just a simple output.
+The example just shows how the requirements in a **single file** are converted to Markdown format **without any project specific conversion**, but **with a translation file** to translate the requirement type attribute name. pyTRLCConverter will generate without project specific conversion functions just a simple output.

 ## Issues, Ideas And Bugs